rongallant/meta-collections/readme.txt

 * Added the YouTube field with lots of options.
 * Fixed a bug in the open layer field
 * Added a input radio field

+= 2.0.3 =
+* Added the Combination field with lots of options.
+* Updated the Image field.